Humbedooh/gitpubsub/README.md

 A post-receive hook is also available for notifying when a commit has been pushed to the server.

-## Setting up the server: ##

-configure the location of your git repositories by setting the `rootFolder` variable and write up a fitting criteria for which folders to consider git repositories.

-Then simply run: `nohup lua gitpubsub.lua &` and you're done!

 ## Pulling data off gitpubsub ##
 Self-explanatory.